 The Trainee Selection Panel reviews applications of doctors wanting to join the College training program.
 The College expects that a doctor entering the training program will be able to show all the values, attitudes and aptitudes required of a specialist in intensive care medicine.

-If selected on the program, trainees will receive a letter outlining what has been recognised as prior learning and the remaining training and assessment requirements in order to become a Fellow.
+If selected on the program, trainees will receive a letter outlining what has been recognised as prior learning and the remaining training and assessments required to become a Fellow.

 Only registered College trainees may sit the First Part Examination.
 You may apply to sit the examination as soon as you have received confirmation that your trainee registration has been approved by the Panel.